Upward-Facing Dog Pose

 The prop you never even knew you needed can transform how you (and your students) find alignment.

-Yes, it is possible to get rid of that (super) annoying bloating.
+A practice to get rid of (super) annoying discomfort.

 It's time to find your center.
 This practice for the full moon brings you back to your truest source of strength and stability—you.